electron/electron/docs/api/browser-window.md

 ### Using `ready-to-show` event

-While loading the page, the `ready-to-show` event will be emitted when renderer process has done drawing for the first time if the window is not shown yet.
+While loading the page, the `ready-to-show` event will be emitted when the renderer process has rendered the page for the first time if the window has not been shown yet.
 Showing the window after this event will have no visual flash:

 ```javascript